nurselaine/data-structures-and-algorithms/javascript/code-challenges/HashTable/README.md

     - Arguments: key
     - this method will calculate a unique index using the key's characters.
 This index will create a linked list within a bucket
     - Returns: Index in the collection for that key

+  repeatedWord
+    - Arguments: string
+    - this method finds the first word to occur more than once in a string and returns that word
+    - Time efficiency requires O(N) worst case scenarios; however, this algorithm is adaptive and will return once the first repetitive string is found.
+Depending on the input, the output is O(N - M).
+Space complexity is dependent on the size of the hashtable.
+    - returns string